 In May 2007, Martin called Budget's Ethics and Compliance Hotline and complained that her manager was showing favoritism to some employees.
 While the call was made anonymously and Martin's name appears nowhere in the report from the call, it is undisputed that Martin called the hotline.
 In the call, Martin stated that her manager refused to share the phone number of another employee with Martin and lied about not knowing the number.
 Martin also stated that the manager shared the contents of a private meeting between the manager and Martin with other employees.
-In addition, Martin stated that the manager allowed other employees to break company policy regarding car and cell phone use because they were friends with the manager.
+In addition, Martin stated that the manager and cell phone use because they were friends with the manager.
 In the call, Martin did not make any claim of individual age discrimination, nor did she allege that the favoritism she described was based on the age of any employee.